dint-dev/universal_io/README.md

     Origin:        http://source.com

     Cross-origin request!
-    CORS credentials mode' is disabled (cookies will NOT be supported).
+    CORS 'credentials' mode is disabled.
+    This means that the browser will not send authentication (cookies, etc.) to the server.

+    Want to enable credentials mode?
+You can do it by setting:
+      * request.headers.set('Authorization', "someValue")

-    If the URL is correct and the server actually responded, did the response include the following required CORS headers?
+    Did the server send the following mandatory headers?
       * Access-Control-Allow-Origin: http://source.com
-        * Wildcard '*' is also acceptable.
+        * OR '*'
       * Access-Control-Allow-Methods: PUT

+### HttpServer
+  * Requires sockets.

 ### Platform
   * In browser, variables are determined by browser APIs such as _navigator.userAgent_.